The 10 longest lasting prepper foods of all time

 Dried white rice – 25 years

 When properly dried and kept in containers away from the air, dried white rice can be safe to eat for 25 years.
-An oxygen absorber or some kind of oxygen removing technique, like a blast of nitrogen into the container before sealing is necessary in order to remove enough air to give it this long shelf life.
-When a container is opened and exposed to fresh air, it will still be good to eat for a year or two, but as with any grain, the trick is to seal it containers of the right size to remove the chance of it spoiling.
+An oxygen absorber or some kind of oxygen-removing technique, like a blast of nitrogen into the container before sealing is necessary in order to remove enough air to give it this long shelf life.
+When a container is opened and exposed to fresh air, it will still be good to eat for a year or two, but as with any grain, the trick is to seal it in containers of the right size to remove the chance of it spoiling.

 Freeze-dried food – 25 years

 This is the best choice by a long shot but also considerably more expensive than any other option.
-Freeze drying is where the food is made into a dish as normal, but then frozen to a very low temperature, usually between -30 °C and -50 °C. It is then put into a machine that creates a vacuum in the chamber the food is in, which sucks out much more moisture than if it weren’t frozen.
-This process removes up to 99% of the moisture and if packaged in an oxygen free container will last for up to 25 years.
+Freeze drying is where the food is made into a dish as normal but then frozen to a very low temperature, usually between -30 °C and -50 °C. It is then put into a machine that creates a vacuum in the chamber the food is in, which sucks out much more moisture than if it weren’t frozen.
+This process removes up to 99% of the moisture and if packaged in an oxygen-free container will last for up to 25 years.
 The good thing about this option is that you only need to simmer in water for 10 minutes before it’s ready, and the huge amount of options can give you a wide range of almost instant meals, but for a hefty price.
 Because specialist machinery is needed and the process takes so long, freeze-dried food is more expensive on average than any other survival food type.

 (Full meals that weight very little for what they provide, but can be expensive to stock a large amount)